sf-wdi-gaia/more-express-routes/readme.md

 ## Exercises
 Now let's jump into a routing challenge.
-Follow [this link][exercises] and complete them in your fork of this repo, then make a push all your changes up to your remote repo.
+Follow [this link][exercises] and complete them in your fork of this repo, then push all your changes up to your remote repo.

 [exercises]:  exercises.md    "Express Routes"